fluxusfrequency/blog/five-ruby-methods-you-should-be-using.md

-# Five Ruby Methods You Should Be Using
+# Five Ruby Methods To Make Your Code Succinct And Understandable

 There's something magical about the way that Ruby just flows from your fingertips. _why_ said ["Ruby will teach you to express your ideas through a computer"](http://mislav.uniqpath.com/poignant-guide/book/chapter-2.html).
 Maybe that's why Ruby has become such a [popular choice](http://blog.codeeval.com/codeevalblog/2014) for modern web development.